lehzhu/personalsite/content/_index.md

 ### Broadly

-I'm interested in aligning humans to do more net good through novel theses in social computing.
+I'm interested in aligning humans to do more net good through better social alignment.
 Curiosity is my strong suit, and I leverage this alongside my ability to see and analyze connections through multiple layers of the world.

 I enjoy writing [essays](/blog), both long-form and short-form.
 Writing is a process that forces us to defend and challenge our assumptions, knowledge, and beliefs, and I love that process.